microsoft/responsible-ai-toolbox-genbit/README.md

 The code can be cloned or seen from here: [GenBiT source code](https://github.com/microsoft/responsibleaitoolbox-genbit) The package is currently supported for local use on Windows and Linux and can be deployed as part of an azure function.

-#### Authentication

-If asked to provide your username and password when installing the pip package, please provide your ADO username and a [token genereated in ADO](https://office.visualstudio.com/_usersSettings/tokens) as password.

 #### Tested and Supported environments